 - Measure out your coconut milk and while whisking, pour into your pumpkin mix until combined.

 - Gently pour your pie mixture into your crust.
-With a brush, brush the sides with an egg wash of 1 egg and a couple tbsp of water or milk.
+With a brush, brush the sides with an egg wash of 1 egg and a couple of tbsp of water or milk.
 Transfer back into your oven.
 Bake for 35 - 40 minutes depending on your oven.
-Check it after 35 minutes and if the sides are browning too quickly, tent the sides with some aluminium foil.
+Check it after 35 minutes and if the sides are browning too quickly, tent the sides with some aluminum foil.

 - Your pie will be done when the center is just set but still has a slight jiggle to it.
 Remove from the oven and let cool at room temperature for 30 minutes and then transfer into the fridge for at least 3 hours.
 Overnight is best.